simavila/BuildingLink-reservation-automation/README.md

 ## Introduction

-This project automates the process of logging into BuildingLink and making reservations for amenities like the Tennis Court.
+This project automates the process of logging into BuildingLink and making reservations for the tennis court.
 It utilizes Python's `requests` and `BeautifulSoup` libraries to handle web interactions.

 ## Features